 Later, we added our hotel business into the mix in 2011.
 We expanded internationally and opened an office in Dubai from where we run our international business in that same year.
 Now, hotels are fairly a large part of our business.
 In terms of revenue, it is probably equal to or more than our airline business.
 It continues to be a large and growing part of our portfolio.
 And that is how we started.
 It was supposed to be a different journey.
 The pivot of B2C to B2B happened during a good time because among all the businesses that started in that era, very few have achieved profitability and thankfully we are one of them.

-2) Gaurav Bhatnagar according to you what differs TBO from its competitors and what do you consider is your greatest accomplishment as a Travel Industry Leader?
+2) What differentiates TBO from its competitors and what do you consider is your greatest accomplishment?

 And I think that has served us very well as it has allowed us to grow in a space that is our strength.
 It has also allowed us to keep the competition out because when you’re focused on one thing, your chances of success are higher.
 So B2B space has been our focus and diversifying into the B2B space has been our journey by offering them different products.
 For somebody who is also doing a B2C business to diversify into the travel agent business is very hard.
 That has worked well for us and in terms of what we have achieved.
 Building global scale and multi-national operations sitting out of India is I believe a big achievement for us so far.

-3) Gaurav Bhatnagar since TBO’s operations are global, how are you handling and managing the crisis keeping location-wise problems in perspective?
+3) Since TBO’s operations are global, how are you handling and managing the crisis, keeping location-wise problems in perspective?

 1) What should we do if these lockdowns do happen?